 Many Notre Dame 1Ls and 2Ls take unpaid summer positions with public service employers, judges, government agencies, and other non-profits.
 Fortunately, there are many summer funding options available to you, both inside and outside of Notre Dame, and I am going to give you a comprehensive overview of all of those resources here.

 If you are reading this now and are worried that you are behind in your search for summer funding, you’re not.
 Many applications for summer funding are due in March and April.
-I only post it now because our office is getting a few questions about it and I want you to have a resource at your fingertips when you do start turning your attention to summer funding.
+I only post it now because our office is getting a few questions about it, it is always a good idea to plan ahead, and I want you to have a resource at your fingertips when you do start turning your attention to summer funding.

 Summer Funding Sources Outside of Notre Dame